 She pulled harder and he glanced at her through slitted lids, but the frothy contraption perched precariously atop her head hid her face.

 Did she know that he’d stepped on her trailing hem on purpose?

-Just as Nash tensed the muscles in his thigh to lift his foot, a ripping sound exploded from the floor and she plopped backward on the opposite bench, her skirts flying up to expose surprisingly inviting petticoats.
+Just as he tensed the muscles in his thigh to lift his foot, a ripping sound exploded from the floor and she plopped backward on the opposite bench, her skirts flying up to expose surprisingly inviting petticoats.

-“Wretched man!” he heard her mutter under her breath.
+“Wretched man!” she muttered under her breath.

-Acting no better than an unlicked cub, he was amusing himself at her expense.
+Acting no better than an unlicked cub, he was, amusing himself at her expense.
 He should apologize.

 But he didn’t move.

 Or say a word.